CodeByRizwan/clarityNotes/README.md

 - **Authentication**: Custom authentication using session-based management
 - **Styling**: TailwindCSS for responsive and minimalist design
 - **Deployment**: Vercel for hosting

+[Live Site](https://claritynotes-di1r.onrender.com/) - This is the link to visit the site.